Explore

 Emu Bight Campground

 The Lakes National Park is in East Gippsland about 300 km east of Melbourne.
 The park is at the eastern end of Loch Sport, 63 km east of Sale.
-Access to the campground is via Lake Victoria Track.
+The campground is via Lake Victoria Track, which is unsealed although accessible for 2WDs.

 Sites